Linux Shells and Types Explained

 The ksh (Korn Sh) shell

 This shell was designed and developed by David G. Korn.
 This shell is popular among UNIX System V users.
-Built-in arithmetic, string manipulation, and C-like arrays are some common features of this shell.
+It provides built-in arithmetic, string manipulation, and arrays.

 The bash (Bourne-Again Sh) shell

-This shell is the improved version of the original Bourne shell.
-This shell is used as the standard shell in Linux.
-Many popular distributions such as Red Hat, Ubuntu, and Debian use this shell as the default shell.
-This shell is customized for general purposes and for all users.
+This shell is the improved version of the original Bourne Shell.
+It is the default shell on many popular Linux distributions, such as Red Hat, Ubuntu, and Debian.
+It is highly customizable.
+Distributors customize it for general purposes and all kinds of users.

 The csh shell

-This shell was developed by William Joy.
+William Joy developed this shell.
 This shell is popular among BSD UNIX users.
 This shell is mainly customized for the programmers.
-It provides an environment that the C programming language usages.
-Command-line editing, job control, spelling correction, C like arrays and syntax, and filename completion are some common features of this shell.
+It provides an environment for the C programming language.
+Command-line editing, job control, spelling correction, arrays and syntax, and filename completion are common features of this shell.
 The tcsh shell is an improved version of the csh.

 The dash shell

-This is a bare-bones and POSIX-compliant implementation of the sh shell usually used only at system boot time.
-This shell is faster than the bash shell.
-In earlier versions of Ubuntu, this shell was the default shell.
+This shell is a bare-bones and POSIX-compliant implementation of the sh shell.
+It is used only at system boot time.
+It is faster than the bash shell.
+In earlier versions of Ubuntu, it was the default shell.

 Shell types

-You can classify shells into two major types.
-Shells that are optimized for all users and shells that are optimized for programmers.
+You can classify shells into two types: shells optimized for all users and shells optimized for programmers.
 Shells such as sh shell, bash shell, k shell, and dash shell are designed for general purposes and all users.
-Shells such as c shell and tcsh shell are designed for programmers.
+Shells such as csh shell and tcsh shell are designed for programmers.

 Which shell should I use?

-If you are a common Linux user or a system administrator, you should choose a shell that is optimized for general purposes such as the bash shell.
-Or, if you are a programmer, and use Linux mainly for programming purposes, you may consider choosing a shell that is mainly optimized for programming related tasks such as the tsch shell.
+If you are a typical Linux user or a system administrator, you should choose a shell optimized for general purposes, such as the bash shell.
+Or, if you are a programmer and use Linux mainly for programming purposes, consider choosing a shell optimized for programming-related tasks, such as the tcsh shell.

 To view the current shell, use the echo $0 command.